NikhilSoni30/app-spacex/README.md

 Compiling Command:
 "ng serve"

+# Technology Stack:

-# Used Tortoise Git to sync remote to orgin.
+- Used Tortoise Git to sync remote to orgin.

-# The app is build on Angular 10 using TypeScript - HTML5 - CSS and IDE used: Visual Studio Code on Windows 10.
+- The app is build on Angular 10 using TypeScript - HTML5 - CSS and IDE used: Visual Studio Code on Windows 10.

-# Version control: Tortoise git - gitHub
+- Version control: Tortoise git - gitHub

-# Deployment: Heroku
+- Deployment: Heroku

 # The app has a header with app title, a side division with filters, a content block which cover most of the screen- it has the listed out data based on filters and a footer.